Rocket Jump Technology

-King under the Mountain is an app developed by Rocket Jump Technology.
+King under the Mountain is an application created by Rocket Jump Technology.
 King under the Mountain was first published on .
-It is currently available on Steam, Other.
+The app is currently available on the following platforms: Steam, Other.

 King under the Mountain is a simulation-based settlement-building strategy game set in a fantasy world.

 The game is based around these central pillars:

 - A simulated world – The game world is built on a series of interlocking systems which combine together to simulate a living, breathing world.
 As night changes to day, trees and plants will grow (or not) based on sunlight and rainfall.
 The local environment and changing seasons have effects on the native flora and fauna.
 Your settlers and other characters have their own personal social and physical needs that you’ll have to fulfil to keep them happy (or at least stop them from breaking and going insane!)

 - Procedural generation – Every map is randomly generated from an initial seed (a large number) so that no two maps will ever be the same – unless you choose to use the same seed!
 The art assets for the game have been created in such a way that they can be drawn by the game engine for near limitless variation in colour – so every tree, plant and character will have their own unique combination of colours and appearance.

 - Peaceful expansion – It’s an important design goal that it’s possible to play the entire game without getting into armed conflict with other factions (if you choose to).
 Although weapons and combat can be significant parts of gameplay, we wanted to make sure you can peacefully build up a fully-functioning town to have the satisfaction of sitting back and watching your settlers go about their business in an “art farm” style of play.